abpframework/abp/docs/en/framework/fundamentals/caching.md

 }
 ````

-* This sample service uses the `GetOrAddAsync()` method to get a book item from the cache. `GetOrAddAsync` is an additional method that was added by the ABP Framework to the standard ASP.NET Core distributed cache methods.
+* This sample service uses the `GetOrAddAsync()` method to get a book item from the cache. `GetOrAddAsync` is an additional method that was added by the ABP to the standard ASP.NET Core distributed cache methods.
 * If the book was not found in the cache, it calls the factory method (`GetBookFromDatabaseAsync` in this case) to retrieve the book item from the original source.
 * `GetOrAddAsync` optionally gets a `DistributedCacheEntryOptions` which can be used to set the lifetime of the cached item.